f1ssure/Eensy-Web-Projects/README.md

 Did you know that eensy means tiny?

-Btw, most of these little webby projects are from freeCodeCamp, they help me learn this stuff!
+By the way, most of these little webby projects are from freeCodeCamp, they help me learn this stuff!